Nihlus/digos-ambassador/docs/modules/permission_revoke.md

 ﻿Permission Revoke Commands
 ==========================
 ## Summary
-These commands have no prefix.
+These commands are prefixed with `permission revoke`.

 ## Commands
 ### *Default*